ARPAN-BIANALYST21/PBIX_USA-DATAJOB_TREND_REPORT/README.md

 - California and New York lead in hiring demand.
 - Bellevue | Washington offers the highest average salary ($184,500).
-- Biotech & Pharmaceuticals dominate job postings (33.73%).
+- Biotech & Pharmaceuticals dominate job postings (112 posts).
 - Private sector accounts for 55% of total openings.